el634dev/Git-Team-Workflow/README.md

 - Be sure you're on the `develop` branch: `git checkout develop`
 - Merge `zookeeper` branch into `develop`: `git merge zookeeper`
-- Now, the ending doesn't include the new character!
-Add another sentence to include the Friendly Koala in the ending.

 ![Diagram 7: Merge new character](images/7-merge-new-character.png)